<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>What do you need</strong>?</h2>

-<li>You can use a deck of playing cards and put stickers with activities and the respective points/”price” on them.</li>
+<li>Take a deck of playing cards and add stickers with activities and their point value — their &#8220;price.&#8221; </li>

 </ol>

-<p><strong>Pens and crayons</strong> to write and draw on the cards</p>
+<p class="wp-block-paragraph"><strong>Pens and crayons</strong> to write and draw on the cards.</p>

-<p><strong>Coins, toy money, tokens.</strong> Each has the same face value.</p>
+<p class="wp-block-paragraph"><strong>Coins, toy money, tokens.</strong> Each has the same face value.</p>

 <h2 class="wp-block-heading"><strong>Let’s do it!</strong></h2>

-<p>Once done, all cards are laid out in the middle of the table.</p>
+<p class="wp-block-paragraph">Once all the cards are done, lay them out in the middle of the table.</p>

 <figure class="wp-block-image size-full"><img loading="lazy" decoding="async" width="522" height="375" src="https://agileparenting.net/wp-content/uploads/Agile-Game-Spielkarten-1.png" alt="" class="wp-image-702" srcset="https://agileparenting.net/wp-content/uploads/Agile-Game-Spielkarten-1.png 522w, https://agileparenting.net/wp-content/uploads/Agile-Game-Spielkarten-1-300x216.png 300w" sizes="(max-width: 522px) 100vw, 522px" /></figure>